BCDevOps/nr-apm-stack/workflow-cli/README.md

 DESCRIPTION
   Installs a plugin into workflow-cli.

-  Uses bundled npm executable to install plugins into /Users/mbystedt/.local/share/workflow-cli
+  Uses npm to install plugins.

   Installation of a user-installed plugin will override a core plugin.